“I believe in the ability for individual change and agency”

 Jennifer holds a Bachelor of Arts in Psychology, a Master’s Degree in Counselling Psychology and a PhD in Community Health Sciences.
 She is a Registered Psychologist and has training in Hakomi, a mindfulness- centered somatic psychotherapy and Sensorimotor Psychotherapy Treatment for Trauma.
+She is currently working on a her Sexual Health Certification through University of Alberta.

 Beliefs and Values